 The Welsh Government wants to drastically reduce the number of bags given away in Wales.
-So from 1 October 2011, there is a minimum charge of 5p on all single use carrier bags.
+So from 1 October 2011, a minimum charge of 5p was introduced on all single use carrier bags.

 You will be charged for a bag wherever you shop.
 But no one has to pay the charge.
 You can avoid the charge by taking your own bags shopping with you.